 During the early years, Tarana Burke, an American social activist, began to use the phrase “me too” on the social networking platform Myspace to highlight the occurrence of sexual harassment, particularly as it targeted women of color.

 Burke argues that the Me Too movement works on empowerment through empathy by showing the world just how common sexual harassment is and by telling survivors that they aren’t alone — and are supported.

 Popularization of #MeToo in 2017

-- One coworker making repeated unwanted sexual advances toward another, especially after being told to stop;
+- One coworker making repeated unwanted sexual advances toward another, whether they were told to stop or not

 - Someone touching another person sexually, without that person’s explicit consent.
 For example, one person groping another on a crowded train.